adammcfadden/title_case/README.md

 >Example: Input = ThE DoG Is blue Output = The Dog is Blue

 **Requirements:**
-Ruby 2.2.0
+-Ruby 2.2.0
-Rubygems, Bundler
+-Rubygems, Bundler
-Sinatra
+-Sinatra
-Capybara - for testing
+-Capybara - for testing

 *Adam McFadden*